basnijholt/nijho.lt/content/post/using-llms/index.md

 OpenWebUI is primarily designed for running local models, but it can work with remote APIs through what it calls ["functions"](https://openwebui.com/functions) - essentially Python modules that establish connections to these external APIs.
 While functional, this approach requires additional setup and configuration to get working properly.

-## Discovering LibreChat: A Game-Changer
+## Discovering LibreChat: A Major Upgrade

 Recently, I discovered [LibreChat](https://www.librechat.ai/), which has dramatically improved my LLM experience: